glitchxxx0/GE-X/README.md

 https://user-images.githubusercontent.com/122389227/233821179-3e9d5621-b819-428e-9f4a-d5f930405eb8.mp4

-The global automotive gesture recognition system market was valued at $990.4 million in 2020, and is projected to reach $4,350.7 million by 2030, registering a
+According to a report by MarketsandMarkets published in 2021, the global market size of gesture recognition system was valued at USD 10.5 billion in 2020 and is projected to reach USD 32.2 billion by 2025, growing at a compound annual growth rate(CAGR) of 25.0% during the forecast period.
-CAGR of 18.4%.
-Europe was the highest revenue contributor, accounting for $361.49 million in 2020, and is estimated to reach $1,731.57 million by 2030, with a
-CAGR of 19.8%.

 ![image](https://user-images.githubusercontent.com/122389227/233821194-16b39aa5-2bcc-49f2-859e-fc7751f6cbc5.png)